leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/File-System-support.md

 ### Usage

-Create an ext2 filesystem by combining a `HttpBytesDevice` to acess disk blocks, an `IDBDevice` to cache and persist data and a `OverlayDevice` to combine the two.
+Create an ext2 filesystem by combining a `HttpBytesDevice` to access disk blocks, an `IDBDevice` to cache and persist data and a `OverlayDevice` to combine the two.

 ```javascript
 // Create an HttpBytesDevice for streaming disk blocks via HTTP